Skip to main content

 • Daily problems: traffic on the way to work, fights, or too much technology.

-Threshold: This is the critical point of interaction in the vulnerability-stress model, where your vulnerability and stress levels are so high that you can't handle them anymore.
+Threshold: The vulnerability-stress model reaches its peak when both your vulnerability and stress levels become so high that you can no longer cope with them.
 At this point, the "cup overflows," and symptoms like worry, depression, or burnout become serious enough to be treated by a doctor.

 Protective Factors: These are the things that make you more resilient and "enlarge your cup" or "reduce the liquid."
 Some of them are: